pashokman/api_for_testing/README.md

 📊 `Reporting: Allure & HTML reports` with artifact integration.
 📝 `Centralized logging` into a single file and optional separate logging server.
 📩 `Telegram notifications`: Instant alerts about test results (passed or failed) are sent to a private chat via a custom bot using `GitHub Actions`.
+📈 Load testing with `Locust`: Scenarios for performance, with parametrized user behavior and token-based auth support.
 🚀 `Dockerized setup` for reproducible environments: includes both API server and testing suite.
 🔁 CI/CD integration with `GitHub Actions` to run tests on every push or pull request.
-⚙️ Environment configuration via environment variables and structured Docker Compose setup.
+⚙️ Environment configuration via `environment variables` and structured Docker Compose setup.

 ## Steps to setup environment, API, logging